 We do offer private training courses for minors, but they must be accompanied by a parent or guardian.
 Minors are welcome to attend any lecture or martial-arts oriented course, but minors are generally not allowed into adult shooting courses without pre-course evaluation by the course instructor.

-Intermediate and advanced level courses have additional requirements, such as a valid Texas CHL and/or completion of specific courses.
+Intermediate and advanced level courses have additional requirements, such as a valid Texas carry permit and/or completion of specific courses.

 REFUNDS, CANCELLATIONS, AND WEATHER

 Except in extreme situations, we hold classes rain or shine.
 If we reschedule a class due to weather or change in instructor availability, students that cannot attend the make-up date are given full refunds.
 Deposits and tuition payments are non-refundable, but in most cases we convert the student's payment to tuition credit that can be used for other classes.
 This credit is valid for up to 5 years after payment.
 In some cases, such as NRA instructor training, deposits are used to purchase materials specific to that course.
 Once materials are purchased, they cannot be returned and converted back to tuition credit.
 The materials are kept by KR Training until the student can attend another session of the course for which the materials are required.

 Deposits may be subject to a rescheduling fee of $25, if the student contacts KR Training less than 3 days prior to class day and requests to reschedule the course.
 Students that pay a deposit and "no-show" on class daywithout contacting KR Training forfeit the entire deposit.
 We suggest that students doing last minute rescheduling contact KR Training by phone at 512-633-8232 rather than email.

 For LTC courses: students must bring their own handgun and a minimum of 50 rounds of ammunition.
 Only one magazine is required, but additional magazines are very useful.